d3b4g/leonids/_posts/exchange0-day.md

 #### Detection / Investigation

-Even if you already installed the updates and patched your exchange on-prem, it is highly encouraged to investigate the server for any IOCs.
+Even if you already installed the updates and patched your exchange on-prem, it is highly recommended to investigate the server for any IOCs.

 ##### Scan exchange server for IOC's